Jean Baptiste Point du Sable: Memorials

 By the 1850s, historians of Chicago recognized Point du Sable as the city's earliest non-Native permanent resident, but for a long time the city did not honor him in the same manner as other pioneers.
 Point du Sable was generally forgotten during the 19th century; instead, the Scots-Irish trader John Kinzie from Quebec, who had bought his property, was often credited for the settlement.
-A plaque was erected by the city in 1913 at the corner of Kinzie and Pine Streets to commemorate the Kinzie homestead.
+A plaque was erected by the city in 1913 at the corner of Kinzie and Pine Streets (later renamed Michigan Avenue) to commemorate the Kinzie homestead.
 In the planning stages of the 1933–1934 Century of Progress International Exposition, several African-American groups campaigned for Point du Sable to be honored at the fair.
 At the time, few Chicagoans had even heard of Point du Sable, and the World's Fair organizers presented the 1803 construction of Fort Dearborn as the city's historical beginning.
 The campaign was partially successful, however, with a replica of Point du Sable's cabin being presented as part of the "background of the history of Chicago".

 In 1965, a plaza called Pioneer Court was built on the site of Point du Sable's homestead as part of the construction of the Equitable Life Assurance Society of America building.
 The Jean Baptiste Point Du Sable Homesite was designated as a National Historic Landmark on 11 May 1976 as a site deemed to have "exceptional value to the nation".
 Pioneer Court is located at what is now 401 N. Michigan Avenue in the Michigan–Wacker Historic District.
 At this site in 2009, the City of Chicago and a private donor, Haitian-born Lesly Benodin, erected a large bronze bust of Point du Sable by Chicago-born sculptor Erik Blome.

 In October 2010, the Michigan Avenue Bridge was renamed DuSable Bridge.
 Previously, a small street with the alternative spelling De Saible Street had been named after him.
 In 2021, Lake Shore Drive in Chicago was renamed in honor of Point du Sable.